Skip to content

 Results

 Various fracture parameters are obtained, including specific fracture energy, brittleness number, characteristic crack length, and thermal-shock resistance parameter.
-Generally, magnesia–hercynite bricks and magnesia–galaxite bricks have demonstrated the obvious advantages of fracture resistance, which are more flexible than magnesia–spinel bricks and magnesia–chromite bricks.
+Generally, magnesia–hercynite bricks and magnesia–galaxite bricks have demonstrated the prominent advantages of fracture resistance, which are more flexible than magnesia–spinel bricks and magnesia–chromite bricks.

 Conclusion